ktp-forked-repos/regexpbuilderjs/README.md

 ```

 <h3>API documentation</h3>
 RegExpbuilder can represent literally every possible regular expression using methods such as either(), or(), behind(), asGroup() and so on.
-You can find the API documentation for each language here.
+You can find the API documentation for each language <a href="https://github.com/thebinarysearchtree/RegExpBuilder/wiki">here</a>.